By Giuseppe Marasco

 Also, the sense of another direction.Or missing arm, Less than that I interjected.
 Or Lazy eye, Even less than that…Something, so minor… It’s like that in the studio…What…Like …”Remaining aware”… Mindful of what you’ve rejected… “Looking at it again”… “Thinking about why you put it aside.”

-http://www.zabludowiczcollection.com/london/events/panel-discussion-painting-and-its-supplemental-dimensionsExhibition tour with artist Flora Parrott 10 August 2013http://www.zabludowiczcollection.com/london/events/exhibition-tour-with-artist-flora-parrott
+Panel discussion starts at 7pmhttp://www.zabludowiczcollection.com/london/events/panel-discussion-painting-and-its-supplemental-dimensionsExhibition tour with artist Flora Parrott 10 August 2013http://www.zabludowiczcollection.com/london/events/exhibition-tour-with-artist-flora-parrott